richardjgowers/mm_portal/content/about/index.md

 ---

 # What is this portal about?
-The MM Portal provides information and resources on MolSSI's ongoing projects for the molecular mechanics community.
+The MM Portal provides information and resources about MolSSI's ongoing projects for the molecular mechanics community.
 The portal also provides information on available Molecular
 Mechanics Interoperable [Components](/components) (part of the [MMIC](/mmic) project) that are separately hosted.

 # How do I learn more about a particular project or package?